deankoch/UYRW_data/markdown/demo_rswat_docs.md

 In this case no exact matches are found so the function reverts to approximate matching and finds a unique best result (“harg\_pet”, which turned up first in the last search).
 This match is based on character order and length.
-The other two results from before, “pet” and “ipet”, have little in common with “Hargreaves” in that sense, so they are not matched.
+The other results from before, “pet” and “ipet” have little in common with “Hargreaves” in that sense, so they are not matched.

 Description-only searching (`descw=1`) is useful for finding links